galaxyproject/galaxy-hub/content/events/gcc2024/travel/index.md

 ![Brno Centrum](/images/events/gcc2024/Centrum.jpg)

-Brno is also a hub of education and innovation - including the GCC2024 host, [Masaryk University](https://www.muni.cz/en) - contributing to its dynamic and forward-thinking atmosphere.
+Brno is also a hub of education and innovation contributing to its dynamic and forward-thinking atmosphere.
 With a thriving arts scene, lively cafes, and a deep connection to Czech history, Brno is a city that seamlessly marries tradition with modernity, making it a fascinating destination for GCC2024 attendees.

 The Czech Republic has its own currency, the czech crown, but many places accept payments by card.
-There are many cash exchange points in the city center which offer exchanges of most currencies at good rates.
+There are many cash exchange points in the city center that offer exchanges of most currencies at good rates.

 ## Getting to Brno